High Efficiency Water Heaters

 Water heating consumes some 15-20% of a typical home’s energy usage, so it’s a big opportunity for energy savings at home.
 With high-efficiency water heaters you can still have plenty of hot water while saving energy.
 We provide high-efficiency water heater repair and installation services to all Ontario, Riverside, San Bernardino, Fontana, Rancho Cucamonga, Redlands, Corona, Temecula, Murrieta, Upland, Rialto, Yucaipa, Hemet, Chino Hills, Perris and Moreno Valley, California.
 Call us today to schedule an estimate.

 Over the years designs have gotten more and more efficient and with new federal energy efficiency standards that took effect in 2015, large capacity models (above 55 gallons) took a big jump forward.
 So if you’re wondering if it might be time for a water heater replacement, the balance is in favor of a new installation.
 Odds are you’ll save money (and disruptions) in the long run.
-Until recently tankless water heaters were the key high-performance option, and today as a secondary unit one might keep you under the 55-gallon threshold for your main unit.
 We’ve discussed them elsewhere, so we’ll only discuss conventional storage tank models and technologies here

 Benefits of High Efficiency Water Heaters